Hijacking of the Playa de Bakio: Background

 The precedent most often used by the Spanish press to illustrate the hijacking of the Playa de Bakio was the capture of a French yacht, the Le Ponant, only fifteen days earlier.
 During that incident, more than thirty people were held by a group of pirates similar to those who would later hijack the Spanish vessel.
 In this case, the ship's owner had to pay a ransom of nearly two million US dollars.
 Half of the pirates were arrested and part of the money recovered.

-It is not difficult to find further precedents of conflicts between European ships and Somali pirates.
-There are two factors that make such events frequent: on the one hand, the poor political situation in Somalia is conducive to the emergence of this type of paramilitary groups; on the other hand, the difficulty for European authorities to travel to such remote areas means that reaction times are long.

 Hijacking

 The hijacking of the Basque tuna vessel was swift.
 Speaking in terms of the Somali time zone, in the late afternoon of April 20, a small boat with three or four individuals on board approached the vessel, which was attacked with grenade launchers and subsequently boarded by the entire commando, which overpowered the crew and took control of the Playa de Bakio.
-In addition, the pirates deprived the sailors of any kind of external communication, taking away their cell phones.
-The first moments were confusing, since the connection with the ship was lost for several hours.

 The first firsthand news came on April 22, when the kidnappers allowed the ship's skipper, Amadeo Álvarez, to make a call to his family.
 During that conversation, which was transmitted to the press by Álvarez's daughter, the kidnapping was narrated, an attempt was made to reassure the families and it was stated that there were no injuries.
 On the other hand, the kidnappers' intentions were made clear, and they assured that their intention was to obtain money through the payment of a ransom.
 Meanwhile, the Spanish government began to organize the follow-up of the case.
 The first decisions taken led to the deployment of the frigate Méndez Núñez, the fastest of the Spanish Navy, which would take 48 hours to reach Somalia.
-According to this, the minister of Defense, Carme Chacón, in collaboration with the minister of Foreign Affairs, Miguel Ángel Moratinos, and the minister of Environment, Rural and Marine Affairs, Elena Espinosa, would have contacted NATO for help and information.